elearningplugins/edd-invalid-discount-code-notifier/README.txt

 == Description ==

 Notifies the store owner via email when a customer attempts to make a purchase with an expired discount code.
+After activating, verify that it's working by checking out and using an invalid or expired discount code.

 == Installation ==